mdledoux/docker_recipe_demo/README.md

 # docker_recipe_demo
 ## A simple demo of how to use a Docker recipe and some commands - following up on a conversation with Malcolm for building Our Little Project

+### Note: I originally wrote this in December of 2019 and have learned a lot since
+I need to review to see how many bad practices I hadn't yet stopped dong.
+For instance, I just saw in my Dockerfile that I was originally copying SSH keys into the image to clone the same repo into the image.  **Good greif, NO!**  I should have been `COPY`ing code into the image.

 ### Commands:
 OPTIONAL: \
 ``` docker pull httpd ``` \